Andreas Mayer

 We are looking for enthusiastic researchers at all levels to join us on our journey.
 Interested in working on some of the most fundamental questions in immunology using cutting edge machine learning techniques?
 Excited about studying the physics of living systems in an important and tractable model system?
 Please reach out!

-Chris Russo, was a physics junior and senior thesis student || now a PhD student at University of Chicago
+Chris Russo, physics junior and senior thesis student || now a PhD student at University of Chicago

-Max Nguyen, was a QCB PhD rotation student || now a PhD student at Princeton University
+Max Nguyen, QCB PhD rotation student || now a PhD student at Princeton University

-Léo Régnier, was a visiting Master student from ENS || now a PhD student at CNRS
+Léo Régnier, visiting Master student from ENS || now a PhD student at CNRS

-Mario Gaimann, was a DAAD RISE summer intern || now a PhD student at the Max Planck Institute for Intelligent Systems
+Mario Gaimann, DAAD RISE summer intern || now a PhD student at the Max Planck Institute for Intelligent Systems